arirawr/git-workshop/README.md

 Create a git repository using `git init`.

-Inside your repository, use `git status` to check the current status of the "working tree" (any changes you've made, files you're tracking, etc.) You'll want to use this command **very often**.
+Inside your repository, use `git status` to check the current status of the "working tree" (any changes you've made, files you're tracking, etc.) You'll be on a branch called `master`.
+You should use this command **very often**.

 Use `git checkout -b <branch>` to create and switch to a new branch named <branch> (pick your own branch name for this!)